GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/04-pricing.md

  - Name (Used to identify in dropdowns throughout the software)
  - Current Vendor Price (This can be set on the [Vendors tab](https://docs.wisesoftwareinc.com/enterprise/inventory/vendors))
  - Markup (Is a percentage that can be set if there is a current vendor price selected)
- - Sell Price (Can be manually set up or calculated based on current vendor price and markup precentage)
+ - Sell Price (Can be manually set up or calculated based on current vendor price and markup percentage)

 # Price Levels